-In summary we have considered two different but related periodic Wigner functions $W[\theta,p]$ and $W_{1/2}[\theta,p]$ as defined in Eqs.(\ref{eq:ourwigner_1}) and (\ref{eq:wigner_kastrup}), respectively, with $\theta$ in the range $-\pi \leq \theta \leq \pi $ and $p$ in principle any real number.
-When the parameter $p$ takes integer values the corresponding positive marginal distributions $W[p]$ and $W_{1/2}[p]$ agree with expected quantum mechanical probability distributions.
+In summary we have considered two different but related quasi-probability distributions $W[\theta,p]$ and $W_{1/2}[\theta,p]$ as defined in Eqs.(\ref{eq:ourwigner_1}) and (\ref{eq:wigner_kastrup}), respectively, with $\theta$ in the range $-\pi \leq \theta \leq \pi $ and $p$ in principle any real number.
+When the parameter $p$ takes integer values the corresponding positive marginal distributions $W[p]$ and $W_{1/2}[p]$ both agree with expected quantum mechanical probability distributions.
 The positive marginal distributions $W[\theta]$ and $W_{1/2}[\theta]$ obtained by summing over all integers $p$ are properly normalized but different and give rise to different values for the uncertainty $(\Delta \theta)^2$.

 If the range of $p$ is all real numbers the distributions $W[\theta,p]$ and $W_{1/2}[\theta,p]$ differ by a factor $1/2$ in the overall normalization.
 We track this difference back to the fact that the different marginal distributions $W[p]$ and $W_{1/2}[p]$ are in general not positive functions, i.e., they cannot be regarded as probabilities which then make their physical interpretation unclear.
 In this sense the properties in Eq.(\ref{eq:wigner2024_2}) for the Wigner function in Eq.(\ref{eq:wigner2024_1}) can not in general be fulfilled for the $W[\theta,p]$ and $W_{1/2}[\theta,p]$ for all real numbers $p$.
 Furthermore, both distributions show signs of negativity for fractional values of $p$ in regions which, however, do not necessarily overlap.
 If both of them could be measured for the same quantum state $\psi(\theta)$ the appearance of negativity as a sign of quantum-mechanical behaviour would then be ambiguous as illustrated in Figs.\ref{fig:wignerplot_3} and \ref{fig:wignerplot_4}.